TheCodingEnthusiast/EE_project/Requirements/Software/Arduino_Backend_Req.md

   6) RGB LED must change color after any key is pressed and released.
   7) If No key is pressed, then RGB LED must change color after timeBetweenTurns time has elapsed.
   8) If key is pressed and not released then RGB LED must change color after timeBetweenTurns time has elapsed and it will be counted as pressed again.
-  9) If more than one key is pressed, then the first key is counted as the key and rest key is just ignored completely and wont be counted as pressed again.
+  9) If more than one key is pressed, then the it will be incorrect.
   10) at end of totalGameTime, the game will stop.

 > Score data - (correctKeyCount,reactionTime,IncorrectKeyCount,SkippedTurnCount)
-> Speed data - (timeBetweenTurns, totalGameTime)
+> Speed data - (timeBetweenTurns-speed of game, totalGameTime)